 When the Company has an interest in an entity that has been determined to be a VIE, the Company assesses whether it is deemed to be the primary beneficiary of the VIE.
 The Company will only consolidate a VIE for which it has concluded it is the primary beneficiary.
 To assess whether the Company has the power to direct the activities of a VIE that most significantly impact the VIE's economic performance, the Company considers all facts and circumstances, including its role in establishing the VIE and its ongoing rights and responsibilities.
 This assessment includes (i) identifying the activities that most significantly impact the VIE's economic performance; and (ii) identifying which party, if any, has power over those activities.
 To assess whether the Company has the obligation to absorb losses of the VIE or the right to receive benefits from the VIE that could potentially be significant to the VIE, it considers all of its economic interests, including debt and/or equity investments, as well as other arrangements deemed to be variable interests in the VIE.
 These assessments to determine whether the Company is the primary beneficiary require significant judgment.
 In instances where the Company and its related parties have interests in a VIE, the Company considers whether there is a single party in the related party group that meets the criteria to be deemed the primary beneficiary.
 If one party within the related party group meets such criteria, that reporting entity would be deemed to be the primary beneficiary of the VIE and no further analysis is needed.
-If no party within the related party group on its own meets the criteria to be deemed the primary beneficiary within the related party group on its own meets the criteria to be deemed the primary beneficiary within the related party group on its own meets the criteria to be deemed the primary beneficiary within the related party group on its own meets the criteria to be deemed the primary beneficiary within the related party group requires significant judgmen
+If no party within the related party group on its own meets the criteria to be deemed the primary beneficiary beneficiary group as a whole meets such criteria, the determination of the primary beneficiary within the related party group requires significant judgment.
+The Company performs analysis, which is based upon qualitative as well as quantitative factors, such as the relationship of the VIE to each of the members of the related party group, as well as th